News & Events

 Has urbanization become the new American Dream?

-Networking was on par with any other professional event in the tri-county area.
-In addition to having the opportunity to meet with some of the panelists, the attendees were as equally impressive and diverse.
-The Thompson Team had the privilege to speak with, among others, Felipe Calderon III and Eric Kalis from Boardroom PR; Ali Hanes, P.E. at Kimley-Horn; Zack Haigney from Kimco Realty; Roger Simon, a project geologist from Langan; Dennis Lemons, from Craft Construction; and Dominick Ranieri, from The Martin Architectural Group.
+Networking was vivid.
+In addition to having the opportunity to meet with some of the panelists, The Thompson Team had the privilege to speak with, among others, Felipe Calderon III and Eric Kalis from Boardroom PR; Ali Hanes, P.E. at Kimley-Horn; Zack Haigney from Kimco Realty; Roger Simon, a project geologist from Langan; Dennis Lemons, from Craft Construction; and Dominick Ranieri, from The Martin Architectural Group.

 The Thompson team attended the FRLA Marketing and Operation's Summit at the Boca Raton Resort & Club on July 27th-28th.
 Exhibitors and Attendees alike visited our booth to learn more about how Thompson can help them enhance their brand, improve curbside appearance, and maximize their outdoor space!
 FRLA provided knowledgeable and entertaining speakers as well as educational sessions about utilizing marketing resources, the effects of tourism on the industry and important laws for owners, managers and much more.